tilery/OpenRiverboatMap/README.rst

     CREATE INDEX idx_planet_osm_line_man_made ON planet_osm_line USING btree(man_made) WHERE man_made IS NOT NULL;
     CREATE INDEX idx_planet_osm_polygon_man_made ON planet_osm_polygon USING btree(man_made) WHERE man_made IS NOT NULL;

+* for customizing local database connection, you can use `CartoCC <https://github.com/yohanboniface/CartoCC>`_

 * start hacking the style, commit in a branch, and make a pull request! :)